Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Method

 \subsection{Style Losses}

-We denote by $F^l_{b,s} \in \mathbb{R}^{C_l \times H_l \times W_l}$ the VGG feature map of the rendered (stylized) image for the $b$-th scene and $s$-th view at layer $l$, and by $S^l_b \in \mathbb{R}^{C_l \times H_l \times W_l}$ the feature map of the style reference image.
-Building on the BN-statistics formulation~\citep{li2017demystifying}, which interprets channel-wise mean and variance as style descriptors, we progressively extend statistics matching beyond the standard 2D setting.
-This progression starts from independent image-level matching, moves to multi-view feature aggregation for enforcing cross-view consistency, and culminates in a voxel-space loss that directly constrains the fused 3D representation.
+We denote by $\mathcal{R}^l_{b,v} \in \mathbb{R}^{C_l \times H_l \times W_l}$ the VGG feature map of the rendered image for the $b$-th scene and $v$-th view at layer $l$, and by $\mathcal{S}^l_b \in \mathbb{R}^{C_l \times H_l \times W_l}$ the feature map of the single style image.
+Building on the Batch Normalization statistics method~\citep{li2017demystifying}, which interprets BN mean and variance as style descriptors, we progressively extend it matching beyond standard 2D settings.
+This progression starts from independent image-level matching, moves to multi-view feature aggregation that promotes global style coherence across views, and culminates in a voxel-space loss that directly constrains the fused 3D representation.
+Next, we formulate the three losses studied in this paper.

-\textbf{Image-Level Style Loss.} The simplest baseline aligns each rendered frame independently with the style reference,
+\textbf{Image-Level Style Loss.} The simplest baseline aligns each rendered frame independently with the style reference, which encourages per-frame stylization but does not enforce multi-view consistency,